JonKimbel/CatFeeder/README.md

 #### Compiling & running

-To compile and run the server, run the following from the `server/` directory:
+To compile and run the server, run the following from this directory:

 ```
-bazel run server/com/jonkimbel/catfeeder:catfeeder
+bazel run //com/jonkimbel/catfeeder/backend:backend
 ```

-OR open the `server/` project in IntelliJ and run the "run-catfeeder" configuration.
+OR open the IntelliJ project and run the `backend` configuration.

 ### Particle Photon (cat feeder firmware)